Lucyjpjones/lj-fscr/testing.md

 **5. View individual product details**

 Each product detail page displays the product's image, name, colour, price, rating, description, and available sizes.
-There is also a quantity selector, the ability to add a product to bag or redirect back to the products page.
+There is also a quantity selector, the ability to add a product to their bag and the option to redirect back to the products page.

 <img src="readme/media/us-4.png">

 **6. View individual programme details**

 Each programme detail page displays the programme's image, name, price, rating, description, what's included, and reviews.
-There is also a quantity selector, the ability to add a programme to bag or redirect back to the programmes page.
+There is also a quantity selector, the ability to add a programme to their bag and the option to redirect back to the programmes page.

 <img src="readme/media/us-5.png">

 **7. Easily access contact details**

-I have included a contact form on the home page which is also easily navigated to via the main nav menu.
+I have included a contact form on the home page which is easily navigated to via the main nav menu.
 This has been set up using EmailJS with my own customised email template to assist with the organisation of user enquiries.

 <img src="readme/media/us-6.png">